Instant Connection for Pixel Streaming

 What To Do When Your Machine Just Can’t Keep Up

 At a certain point, you fix the crashes, optimize your media, clear the cache, update the drivers, and Resolve finally behaves.
 But there’s still a limit to how far your local hardware can go.
-I’ve had projects that ran fine at first and then started crashing again when I added heavier grading or jumped into Fusion.
+I’ve had projects that ran fine at first and then started crashing again when I added heavier grading, turned on Noise Reduction, stacked Magic Mask, or jumped into Fusion.
 It becomes a cycle, and it gets old fast.

-The biggest advantage I’ve noticed is how it handles GPU-heavy tasks.
-Nodes that push laptop GPUs to the edge run normally.
-Fusion effects that would normally freeze the screen actually respond.
-Exports finish without Resolve falling apart at the last minute.
-It feels like the software finally gets the environment it wants.
+The biggest advantage is GPU headroom.
+Nodes that push laptop GPUs to the edge have more room to breathe.
+Fusion effects that would normally freeze the screen can actually respond.
+Exports are less likely to fall apart because the machine ran out of memory halfway through.
+It feels like Resolve finally gets the environment it wants.

 Vagon cloud desktop showing Blender, Premiere Pro, After Effects, and DaVinci Resolve icons above a 3D-rendered background.